BranchMetrics/xamarin-branch-deep-linking-attribution/README.md

 Required: this call will clear the deep link parameters when the app is closed, so they can be refreshed after a new link is clicked or the app is reopened.

 For Android this should be done in OnStop.
 See the example above.

+For Android you can enable automatic session management.
+See the example above.

 ### Forms and non-Forms Functions